 Connecting People to Nature

-Yampatika’s adult field schools offer a wide range of year-round hands-on outdoor activities, such as wildflower and medicinal herb walks, bird watching, hunting for wild mushrooms, and ski and snowshoe tours.
-Yampatika provides unique and quality services to residents and visitors which are offered in partnership with area businesses such as the Steamboat Ski and Resort Corporation, community groups like the Tread of Pioneers Museum, and government agencies such as the U.S. Forest Service.
+Yampatika’s adult field schools offer a wide range of year-round, hands-on outdoor activities, such as wildflower and medicinal herb walks, bird watching, geology hikes, hunting for wild mushrooms, and ski and snowshoe tours.
+Yampatika provides unique and quality services to residents and visitors that are offered in partnership with area businesses such as the Steamboat Ski and Resort Corporation, other non-profits such as Tread of Pioneers Museum, and government agencies including the USFS.
 By ensuring that what we offer is partnership-driven and need-based, we avoid duplicating services with the many educational organizations in our community.
-Last year, more than 1,500 adults participated in these programs.
+Last year, more than 4,000 individuals participated in these programs.

 Providing Experiential Learning Opportunities at Legacy Ranch

 Yampatika’s Environmental Learning Center (ELC) at Legacy Ranch resides on a 132-acre hay meadow.
 There we provide service-learning opportunities, summer camps, and 4H ranch & livestock stewardship.
+We provide service-learning opportunities, summer and winter camps, 4H livestock stewardship and is a destination for many school field trips.
 Yampatika provides programs for youth and adults that create appreciation for our community’s history, ranching heritage and local environment.
 There are very few places left in close proximity to town where children can take part in activities associated with ranching and farming.
 Adults can visit the site for a self-guided walking tour.
-Thanks to an innovative partnership between Yampatika and the City of Steamboat Springs, the site has transformed from a historic site into an educational learning center that brings history, agriculture, environmental learning, open space preservation, sustainability, and community service to life.
+Thanks to this innovative partnership between Yampatika and the City of Steamboat Springs, the site has transformed from just a historic homestead into an educational learning center that brings history, agriculture, environmental learning, open space preservation, sustainability, and community service to life.
+Last year, more than 350 people participated in programs at Legacy Ranch.